Senses in Motion 2026

 Registration

 • To foster scientific discussion, all meeting participants will present a talk or poster.
-Registration and abstract submission will open in November 2025.

-• As the number of participants is limited to 50, selected participants will be in January 2026.
+• As the number of participants is limited to 50, selected participants will be notified in January 2026.

 • On site accomodation at Harnack House and meals for selected applicants will be provided.